Abstract Framework for All-Path Reachability Analysis toward Safety and Liveness Verification (Full Version): Conclusion

 \section{Conclusion}

 In this paper, we first reformulated inference rules for partial validity of APR predicates w.r.t.\ ARSs, and adapted the cyclic-proof system for partial validity w.r.t.\ LCTRSs to ARSs.
+The reformulated framework includes a disproof rule.
 Then, we showed how to apply APR analysis to safety verification.
-Finally, we introduced total validity of APR predicates w.r.t.\ ARSs and showed if there is an acyclic APR proof for an APR predicate w.r.t.\ an ARS, then the APR predicate is totally valid w.r.t.\ the ARS.
+Finally, we introduced total validity of APR predicates w.r.t.\ ARSs and showed that if there is an acyclic APR proof for an APR predicate w.r.t.\ an ARS, then the APR predicate is totally valid w.r.t.\ the ARS.
+Total validity of APR predicates can be used for liveness verification.

 Our APR pre-proofs do not consider the generalization for bud nodes.
 To be more precise, in the current definition, a bud node and its companion have the same APR predicate.
-As described in \Cref{fnt:relaxation-of-bud-companion-relationships}, the relaxation of bud-companion relationships---an APR predicate can be more general than that of its companion---is one of our future work.

-A future direction of this research is to deal with the full version of the rule \RuleName{Circ}, i.e., ``cut'' in APR pre-proofs.
-The other future direction is to introduce \emph{process-fairness} to the abstract APR framework formulated in this paper.
+As described in \Cref{fnt:relaxation-of-bud-companion-relationships}, the relaxation of the bud-companion relationship---an APR predicate can be more general than that of its companion---is one of our future directions for the practical use of APR analysis for runtime-error verification.
+The introduction of \emph{process-fairness} to the abstract APR framework formulated in this paper is also a future direction to make APR-based verification more practical.
+Another future direction of this research is to deal with the full version of the rule \RuleName{Circ}, i.e., ``cut'' in APR pre-proofs.